iov-one/docs/docs/weave-tutorial/05-messages.md

 > [PR#2](https://github.com/iov-one/tutorial/pull/2): _Create msgs_

 Messages are requests for a change in the state, the action part of a transaction.
 They also need to be persisted (to be sent over the wire and stored on the blockchain), and must also be validated.
-They later are passed into [Handlers](https://godoc.org/github.com/iov-one/weave#Handler) to be processed and effect change in the blockchain state.
+They are later passed into [Handlers](https://godoc.org/github.com/iov-one/weave#Handler) to be processed and effect change in the blockchain state.

 ## Messages vs. Transactions

-A message is a request to make change and this is the basic element of a blockchain.
-A transaction contains a message along with metadata and authorization information, such as fees, signatures, nonces, and time-to-live.
+As we've seen before, a message is a request to make a change; it's the basic element of a blockchain.
+A transaction is that which contains a message along with metadata and authorization information, such as fees, signatures, nonces, and time-to-live.

 A [Transaction](https://godoc.org/github.com/iov-one/weave#Tx) is fundamentally defined as anything persistent that holds a message: